-The guitar is made with a high grade, quartersawn, hand carved and tuned spruce top, intensely flamed solid maple back, solid maple sides, and a three piece maple neck with rosewood fingerboard.
+The guitar is made with a high grade, quartersawn, hand carved and tuned spruce top, intensely flamed solid maple back, solid maple sides, and a three piece mahogany neck with rosewood fingerboard.
 The finish shows some light scuffing in one spot on the back (pictured).
 Otherwise it shows remarkably few marks for a guitar that is almost 75 years old.
 It has been very well cared for.
-It had a neck mount DeArmond on it at one time, and a strap button was added to the heel at some point.
+It had a strap button was added to the heel at some point.
 The guitar is completely free of cracks and repairs.
 The neck angle is great with room to adjust action at the bridge.
 You would have to look long and hard to find one in this condition.

 Weight - 5.56 pounds

 Nut width - 1.68 inches

 The guitar comes with its era correct hardshell case.